+The ten minute average footfall figures are down this year from 75 to 63 (per 10 minute average), mainly due to a reduction in the footfall on Friday and Saturday.

-- 5.1 The report demonstrates that town centre performance is not just a reflection of retail performance. - 5.2 Although the footfall figures show a marked decrease from the 1999 levels, there is evidence that the makeup of Cinderford town centre has already changed considerably over this period with a move away from traditional A1 & A2 uses to an increase in A3, A5 and D1.
-These figures have remained fairly consistent over the past 3 years although it is noted this year that there has been an increase in A1 use. - 5.3 Cinderford town centre's retail offer has changed since 1999 and this seems to be consistent with national trends and the ways people are now choosing to shop.
-For example, the make up of the town centre appears to have changed considerably since the 1999 study completed by Drivers Jonas, and this appears to be providing a level of resilience for Cinderford. - 5.4 The high vacancy rates of 1999 have fallen back from 21% to 10% in Cinderford, which is now below the UK vacancy rate of 11.5% (Local Data Company). - 5.5 There has been a shift away from A2 uses within Cinderford town centre with the 1999 figure of 23 units falling to 11 units in 2016.
-This trend is in line with National trends where stores offering services have sharply contracted, particularly finance and travel services largely due to the internet effect.
-There has been an increase in A3 units from 3 to 9 and the number of hot food takeaways (A5) is an indicator of how the town centre is used outside the normal shopping hours. - 5.6 The report details data and information on the cultural and leisure offer within Cinderford for 2016.
+Cinderford town centre's retail offer has changed since 1999 and this seems to be consistent with national trends and the ways people are now choosing to shop.
+For example, the make up of the town centre appears to have changed considerably since the 1999 study completed by Drivers Jonas, and this appears to be providing a level of resilience for Cinderford.
+The highest use class is still A1 with this increasing slightly this year to 49%.

+The vacancy rate has decreased again this year to 7% which is markedly below the UK vacancy rate of 11.5% (Local Data Company).

+The report details data and information on the cultural and leisure offer within Cinderford for 2016.
 Information and data will continue to be collected on a yearly basis to monitor how this contributes to local vitality.
-This has stayed consistent with last year's data collection. - 5.7 There are signs that this evolving picture will help to build resilience locally to the threat of long term decline on the town centre share of retail spending.
+This has stayed consistent with last year's data collection.

+Overall the retail indicators are consistent with last years data collection

+There are signs that this evolving picture will help to build resilience locally to the threat of long term decline on the town centre share of retail spending.